Home Accidents, Deaths and Injuries: Statistics and Facts

 A senior woman has fallen at the bottom of her home stairs.

-Our homes may feel safe, yet they account for over half of all preventable injury-related deaths in the U.S., with fatalities reaching a record-high 125,700 in 2023 according to the National Safety Council.
-Poisoning remains the leading cause, but other risks — such as falls, choking, mechanical suffocation and extreme temperatures — highlight the hidden dangers present in everyday environments.
+Homes may feel safe, but they account for over half of all preventable injury-related deaths in the U.S., with fatalities reaching a record 125,700 in 2023 (based on National Safety Council data).
+Poisoning is the leading cause, followed by falls, choking, mechanical suffocation and extreme temperatures.

-These hazards don’t affect everyone equally — adults aged 75 and older face the greatest vulnerability due to falls, while state-level data shows stark differences.
-For instance, West Virginia reports the highest rate of 123 per 100,000 people, compared to just 45 in Nebraska and Utah.
+Risk varies by age and location.
+Adults 75 and older are most vulnerable to falls, while state-level data shows stark differences.
+West Virginia reports the highest rate at 123 per 100,000 people, compared to 45 in Nebraska and Utah.

 KEY TAKEAWAYS: HOME DEATHS AND INJURIES (2023)